Remarks on Uniformly Symmetrically Continuous Functions: Basic Properties and Examples of Uniformly Symmetrically Continuous Functions

-\end{example} It is a fact that if $A$ is a bounded subset of $\mathbb R$ and $f$ is uniformly continuous on $A$, then $f$ is bounded on $A$.
+If $A$ is a bounded subset of $\mathbb R$ and $f$ is uniformly continuous on $A$, then $f$ is bounded on $A$.
 This does not hold in the case of uniformly symmetrically continuous functions as shown in the next example. \begin{example} Let $A$ be the set defined in Example \ref{unifsymdiaexam5}.
 Define $f:A\to \mathbb R$ by $f\left(\frac{1}{p}\right) = p$ and $f(0)=0$.
 Then $f$ is not bounded on $A$.
-With the same argument in Example \ref{unifsymdiaexam5}, we obtain that $f$ is uniformly symmetrically continuous on $A$. \end{example} Next we give a result concerning sequences of uniformly symmetrically continuous functions. \begin{theorem} Let $(f_n)$ be a sequence of uniformly symmetrically continuous functions on $A$.
+With the same argument in Example \ref{unifsymdiaexam5}, we obtain that $f$ is uniformly symmetrically continuous on $A$. \end{example}

+Next we give a result concerning sequences of uniformly symmetrically continuous functions. \begin{theorem} Let $(f_n)$ be a sequence of uniformly symmetrically continuous functions on $A$.
 If $(f_n)$ converges uniformly to a function $f$ on $A$, then $f$ is uniformly symmetrically continuous on $A$. \end{theorem} \begin{proof} Assume that $f_n\rightarrow f$ uniformly on $A$ and let $\varepsilon>0$ be given.
 Then there is an $N\in\mathbb N$ such that

 Since $f_N$ is uniformly symmetrically continuous on $A$, there exists a $\delta>0$ such that

 for all $h\in\mathbb R$, $a\in A$ such that $|h|<\delta$, $a+h, a-h\in A$.\\ Now if $|h|<\delta$, $a, a+h, a-h\in A$, then